-- Pretty much every Indiana Jones villain.
+- Pretty much every Indiana Jones villain (save perhaps Mola Ram).
 And Indy himself, when he gets cleaned up.

 - The Big Bad of Equilibrium, being a hypocrite, keeps an art collection and reads poetry, quoting Yeats right before the climactic fight.
 He is also a Gun Kata master, and the only character in the film aside from Brandt in their first duel who even comes close to giving Preston a proper fight.

 - With the exception of Ariadne, Arthur in Inception seems to be the least capable member when it comes to fighting.
 He's almost always dressed in a slick suit or his Waistcoat of Style with his hair combed back and seems to be primarily Cobb's smart assistant who manages the high tech equipment.
-However, in the first dream level he dreams up one of the biggest guns and in the second level he he completely owns gravity, making Neo look like a cheap carnival artist.
+However, in the first dream level he dreams up one of the biggest guns and in the second level he completely owns gravity, making Neo look like a cheap carnival artist.

 - Benedict from Last Action Hero.

 - English Bob from Unforgiven appears to embody this trope, although it is later implied that his debonair, cultured manner may be a facade (and also that he may be less of a badass than his public image would suggest).

 - Doc Holiday in Tombstone as portrayed by Val Kilmer.
 He speaks Latin, wears a spiffy purple vest, and shoots a double barrel sawed off.
 And he enjoys Frederic fucking Chopin.